 Your employees have their own thoughts and opinions on working in your call center.
 They are the core resource and perform vital work every day.

-While you should provide feedback on a regular basis to guide your workforce’s development, you must invite employees’ feedback too.
+While you should provide feedback regularly to guide your workforce’s development, you must invite employees’ feedback too.
 This is a big part of knowing how to give quality feedback in your call center.

 Let employees know it is okay to be specific.
 Are there any factors that make their work more frustrating or complicated than it could be?
 Are your systems too convoluted and cumbersome?
 Do they feel undervalued and disrespected?

-You should invite employees to provide feedback in an honest way, whenever they like.
-They experience the call center and working processes in a different way to managers, and their insights can make a powerful positive impact.
+You should invite employees to provide feedback honestly whenever they like.
+They experience the call center and working processes differently to managers, and their insights can make a powerful positive impact.

 “Melissa, thank you for your well-reasoned insights into how our software needs updating and improving.
 We are currently discussing options and plan to overhaul the system soon.
-This will help us all to work to a better standard and save time in the future.”
+This will help us all to work to a better standard and save time.”

-Your employees will feel that their opinion is valued and matters.
-Critiquing the way in which the call center works takes courage, and individuals should be rewarded for that.
+Your employees will feel value when their opinion matters.
+Critiquing how the call center works takes courage, and rewards should come to them.

 By following these seven simple strategies on how to give quality feedback in your call center, you will have a more motivated and focused workforce.
 Your employees will experience greater job satisfaction, and as a result, your team will increase productivity and work together like a well-oiled machine, thus making the time to be more conscientious and regular with your feedback entirely worthwhile.